klahnakoski/mo-deploy/docs/library-versioning.md

 ## Problem

 You have suite of libraries you would like to use in multiple projects.
 You would like to vendor the code for stability, but you would also like to update the code as if it belongs to the project.

-* personal toolbox
-* maturing frameworks
-* facades
-* forked repos

-Once you have your project ready, you do not want your code changing.
+Some examples are:

+* **personal toolbox** - the conglomeration of utility functions you are familiar with
+* **facades** - Domain-specific simplification of 3rd party modules to avoid boilerplate code.
+* **maturing frameworks** - code meant to be a formal library, but too immature at this time
+* **forked repos** - 3rd party code that must enhanced, but will not be accepted by upstream in a timely manner

 ## Existing Solutions